-•Voluntary pre-tax contributions: Eligible employees may elect to make voluntary pre-tax contributions in any whole percentage from 1% to 30% of eligible earnings for each pay period.
+- Voluntary pre-tax contributions: Eligible employees may elect to make voluntary pre-tax contributions in any whole percentage from 1% to 30% of eligible earnings for each pay period.
 Eligible employees may also make a supplemental election to contribute additional contributions of 1% to 90% of their net after-tax pay.
-Section 402(g) of the Internal Revenue Code limits the amount of pretax 401(k) contributions to a maximum of \$15,000 in 2006.
-Lower limits may apply to certain highly compensated participants if the Plan does not pass certain nondiscrimination tests required by law.
-Section 415(c) of the Internal Revenue Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$44,000.

-•Company Contributions: For employees represented by AMFA, beginning July 1, 2005, the Company began accruing Company contributions to participants' accounts.
-This Company contribution to the Plan equals 4% of each eligible participant's eligible earnings.
-In addition, the Company began making an additional contribution for all participants who were employed on May 15, 2005 according to a schedule based on the sum of the employees' age and credited service and their classification of Mechanic or Related employee.
-Contributions accrued without interest from July 1, 2005, to the Company's exit from bankruptcy on February 1, 2006.
-This amount was contributed in February 2006.
-In the event the total amount of the Company's regular and additional contributions is less than 5% of all participants' eligible earnings for the Plan year, the Company will make a supplemental Company contribution in the amount necessary to cause total Company contributions to equal 5% of all eligible participants' earnings for the Plan year.
-The Company does not make contributions on behalf of IAM employees to the Plan.
-Company cash contributions made in 2006, in addition to the Notes and Equity distributions discussed above, were \$27,930,663.

-•Voluntary pre-tax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
+Section 402(g) of the Internal Revenue Code limits the amount of pretax 401(k) contributions to a maximum of \$15,500 in 2007.
+Section 415(c) of the Internal Revenue Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$45,000. - Employer Contributions: For employees represented by AMFA, beginning July 1, 2005, United began accruing employer contributions to participants' accounts.
+This employer contribution to the Plan equals 4% of each eligible participant's eligible earnings.
+In addition, United began making an additional contribution for all participants who were employed on May 15, 2005, or who were on furlough, and subsequently returned to active status according to a schedule based on the sum of the employees' age and credited service and their classification of Mechanic or Related employee.
+In the event the total amount of United's regular and additional contributions is less than 5% of all participants' eligible earnings for the Plan year, United will make a supplemental employer contribution in the amount necessary to cause total employer contributions to equal 5% of all eligible participants' earnings for the Plan year.
+United does not make contributions on behalf of IAM employees to the Plan.
+Employer cash contributions made in 2007, in addition to the Notes and Equity distributions discussed above, were \$18,902,032. - Voluntary pre-tax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
 This catch-up contribution is available only to the extent the participant has contributed the maximum amount of 401(k) contributions permitted under the Plan and the participant has not exceeded the annual catch-up contribution limit.
-For calendar year 2006, the maximum catch-up amount is \$5,000.
-This amount is scheduled to be adjusted for cost of living increases (in multiples of \$500) as set forth in Internal Revenue Code Section 414 (v)(2)(C).

-•Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified IRA.
+For calendar year 2007, the maximum catch-up amount is \$5,000. - Rollover contributions: Participants may elect to rollover money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account ("IRA").
 The Plan will not accept a rollover of after-tax contributions.
-For the year ended December 31, 2006, \$483,000 were transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).
+For the year ended December 31, 2007, \$941,389 was transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).

 The Plan is required to return contributions received during the year in excess of the Internal Revenue Code limits.
-Such amounts have been recorded as Excess contributions payable in the Statement of Net Assets Available for Benefits at December 31, 2006 and in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2006.
+Such amounts have been recorded as Excess contributions payable in the Statement of Net Assets Available for Benefits at December 31, 2006.